soerenmartius/awesome-cto/README.md

 ### Distributed Systems
 1. [Distributed Systems in One Lesson by Tim Berglund](https://www.youtube.com/watch?v=Y6Ev8GIlbxc&t=1049s) Using a series of examples all set in a coffee shop, we’ll explore topics like distributed storage, computation, timing, messaging, and consensus.
 You'll leave with a good grasp of each of these problems, and a solid understanding of the ecosystem of open-source tools in the space.
+1. [The Amazon Builders' Library](https://aws.amazon.com/builders-library/) How Amazon builds and operates software

 ### More Resources
 1. [Engineering Blogs](https://github.com/kilimchoi/engineering-blogs) (GitHub)